Skip to content

 Phrases with aid/aide

-• To aid in doing/come to one’s aid (to help someone in completing a task)
+To aid in doing/come to one’s aid To offer support or help when someone needs.

-• All in the Kool-Aid but don’t know the flavor (to involve someone in something they know little about)
+All in the Kool-Aid but don’t know the flavor slang for “involving oneself in something one knows little or nothing about”.

 Origin of the word aid/aide